Muhammad-Abdelsattar/Arabic-Diacritizer/README.md

 ### 🚀 Key Features

+- **Hugging Face Hub Integration:** Get started instantly.
+The inference package automatically downloads and caches pre-trained models (`small`, `medium`, `large`) for you.
 - **Complete CLI Workflow:** Manage the entire lifecycle from the command line:
     1.  `preprocess`: Clean and segment raw text corpora.
     2.  `train`: Train, fine-tune, or resume runs with a single command.
     3.  `evaluate`: Test model performance on a held-out set.
     4.  `export`: Convert a PyTorch checkpoint into a deployment-ready ONNX model.
 - **Modular Model Factory:** Easily switch between different architectures (`BiLSTM`, `TransformerEncoder`) by changing a single line in a config file.
-The system is built to be easily extensible with new architectures.
-- **Configuration-Driven:** Control every aspect of your run—from data paths and model hyperparameters to optimizer settings—through clean `.yaml` files.
-- **Built on PyTorch Lightning:** Leverages a robust, industry-standard training framework for features like multi-GPU training, mixed-precision, and comprehensive logging out of the box.
+- **Built on PyTorch Lightning:** Leverages a robust, industry-standard training framework.
 - **Lightweight Inference Engine:** The inference package is completely decoupled from PyTorch.
-It runs on **ONNX Runtime**, making it fast, portable, and easy to integrate into any application with minimal dependencies.
+It runs on **ONNX Runtime**, making it fast, portable, and easy to integrate into any application.

 ---